alexalexmaestro/v2ray-sspanel-rico_cracked/README.md

 ### Hints
 - It's valid for most of the communication protocols, containing ws, ws+tls, tcp, kcp.

-- 'Docker' operation will take up the ports: 2333(default, can be changed), 443(default, can be changed)
+- "Docker" operation will take up the ports: 2333(default, can be changed), 443(default, can be changed)
-'Docker_Caddy' operation will take up the ports: 2333(default, can be changed), 10550(default, can be changed)<br>
+"Docker_Caddy" operation will take up the ports: 2333(default, can be changed), 10550(default, can be changed)<br>
 and 80(default, can't be changed), 443(default, can be changed).

 - Also you can contact [@Alex](https://t.me/alexalexmaestro) for the paid support.